 You normally have to:

-Be a UK resident, with proof of address
+Be a UK resident and provide proof of address

-Be able to pay back the loan, with proof of your income
+Be able to pay back the loan, providing proof of your income

 Pass a lender's credit check

 Yes, you can apply for a loan with someone else.
 The lender will assess the personal and financial details of both loan applicants.

 You can take out a joint loan with almost anyone, but you usually both have to be over 18 years old, UK residents and each prove you can pay back the loan.

 Most lenders charge you interest for taking out a loan.
 This is a percentage of the money you owe for the duration of your loan.
 It's called the APR, or annual percentage rate.